Energy Supply & Power Quality Analysis

 Protection and Reliability of electricity supply is paramount and without equal for most operations of today.
 Controlling the Main In-Coming Supply of Electricity will give greater control and flexibility in how energy is received and distributed on-site and provide less breakdowns, shut downs and a stress free environment.

-Issues which Affect In-Coming Electricity Supply:
+Issues which affect In-Coming Electricity Supply from the Grid:

 • Higher Supply Voltage Levels

 (Our experiences see an average of 247V to 251V running @ 95% of operational time for most Facilities)

 • Low Voltage Supply

 (Generally occurs due to long runs from Substations, Transformers, On-Site Mains or just poor overall supply)

 • Brown Outs